Landlord Legal Requirements

 - Incorporate the new checks into existing procedures for taking references and checking a tenant’s credit rating;

-- Making enquiries into who will actually be using the property and retaining a copy of those enquiries;
+Making inquiries into who will actually be using the property and retaining a copy of those enquiries;

 - Obtaining copies of acceptable immigration documents for all identified occupiers;